robinhood/faust/docs/userguide/application.rst

 ``app.channel()`` -- Create a local channel
 -------------------------------------------

-A channel enables local in-memory communication between agents:
+Use :meth:`~@channel` to create an in-memory communication channel:

 .. sourcecode:: python